leeanntsab/f5hug/docs/class4/intro.rst

-(Introduction): Access to the F5 Distributed Cloud Console
+Justin don't like the intro
 ================================================================

 Welcome to this F5 Distributed Cloud Lab.
 The following tasks will guide you through the initial